binkley/homebrewery-files/witch.md

 You can cast *Hex* without expending a spell slot using only verbal components.
 You can do so twice, and you regain all expended uses when you finish a long rest.
 Casting with spell slots follows the normal rules for spell components.

-You gain additional uses when you reach certain Witch levels:
+You begin with 2 uses and gain additional uses when you reach certain Witch levels:
 - **5th level**: 3 uses
 - **11th level**: 4 uses
 - **17th level**: 5 uses